Sonata in A minor for Solo Flute, Wq. 132: Third movement (Allegro)

 Meter: 3/8The final movement is faster and more difficult than the other two.

-The movement has the slowest harmonic line and the fewest chromanticism of the entire work, however, it also deploys the most technical features of the entire work.
+The movement has the slowest harmonic line and less chromaticism than elsewhere in the work.
+However, it also deploys the most technical features.

-The opening theme of the movement, which contains a part of the opening movement of the first movement, reminds of a rocket rising, again using motivic development (particularly diminution and retrograde).
-The harmony moves to E minor in the measure 52.
+The opening theme of the movement, which contains a part of the opening movement of the first movement, reminds the listener of a rocket rising, again using motivic development (particularly diminution and retrograde).
+The harmony moves to E minor in measure 52.
 There is high tension in the movement until measures 91–93, where a two-measure C major arpeggio stops suddenly, followed by a measure-wide rest.
 After that, the theme suddenly seems like a Baroque-era corrente movement.
-On it, in the measures 95–101, there is the longer scalar motif of the entire sonata, full with sixteenth notes.
-After the final section of the work starts in measure 102, a cadence appears at measures 136–137, bringing back the original tempo.
-The movement ends with a bold passage.
+In measures 95–101, there is a longer scalic motif full of sixteenth notes.
+The final section of the work starts at measure 102, a cadence appears at measures 136–137, returning to the original tempo.
+The movement ends with an appropriately bold passage.